 The Neighborhood Center offers a Community Caring Closet, which consist of gently used clothing, shoes, books, and accessories.
-The caring closet is open to the community and for donation drop off Monday- Friday from 10am-6pm.
+The caring closet is open to the community and for donation drop off Monday- Wednesday-Friday from 9am-2pm.

 See the Future (Low-cost eye glasses)